greszy/spring_boot_essential_training/README.md

 * Spring Boot and Messageing Systems
   * How can producers and consumers be built for messaging systems using Spring Boot?
 * Spring Boot Actuators
   * What the Actuator allows to monitor?

+## Video Walkthroughs

+TBD

 ## Links